ashutoshmjain/gita/src/mathuraChap09.md

 You are on the right track - Angel was happy to see his ideas getting registered - but there is little more than mere five senses.
 First, there is a notion of "space".
 If senses are unable to observe the three phases of matter, and don't see any of the (eight) colors, we say it is dark "space".
 In addition, an observer has a natural tendency to observe things - we must continuously use our senses to observe - we just can't stop[^stop] our sensory apparatus even in sleep - as if it follows a random function.
 This quality of sensory system was termed "Fickle mind" (`Mana`).

 In addition to "Fickleness", there is sophisticated mechanism to analyse what we observe.
 This capacity was termed "Intelligence" (`Buddhi`).
-It is the intelligence that weaves random events into a narrative.
+It is the intelligence that weaves random events into a discerning narrative.

 So in all, an observer is "matter" that has seven additional pairs to process the information - five senses, fickle mind and intelligence.
 These seven pairs give rise to another Identity.
 Just the way seven color pairs lead to white light ; these seven pairs create darkness - inverse of the white light.
 Because all Identities must have their own inverse.
+In `Vaidik` parlance, this darkness is referred to as "desire".

 It was time for both fairy and her friend to get appreciative.
 No one ever told this perspective to them though it appeared simple and made sense.
 It didn't take any complex knowledge of math or science to derive this mental model - just observation.

 ---

 The Angel continued - So eight colors and three phases of matter - that is eleven basic dualities that we "observe".
-Now add to this the perceptual facets of the observer - the five Senses (`Indriyas`), Fickleness (`Mana`), Intelligence (`Buddhi`) and Space (`Kham`) - these eight are stable knots that make the information gathering aspect of an observer.
+Now add to this the perceptual facets of the observer - the five Senses (`Indriyas`), Fickleness (`Mana`), Intelligence (`Buddhi`) and Space (`Kham`) - these eight are stable knots that make the information gathering aspect of an observer - desire to know.
 But there is little more to it ..  an "observer" too has three phases of its own being ..

 > Just like three phases of the observable  matter, the observer too has three phases - in `Vaidik` speak these phases are called `Gunas`.
 The three `Gunas` are - `Sattva`, `Rajsa` and `Tamsa`.
 The notion of "Work" (state change), on the observer side, is to transition with in these three `Gunas` and the elements of darkness.
 At any point in time the state of the observer is defined as the controlling `Guna` along with one of the sense organs (or fickleness or intelligence).

 Unfortunately there is no English word to describe `Gunas`.
 Just think of them as three phases of mood.
 For example when you play just to participate, it is `Sattva`, when you play to win - it is `Rajsa`, and if you rather sleep when it is time to play, it is `Tamsa`.
 Thus the recipes on the observer side are always communicated in terms of `Guna` and `Indriya`, just like in physical world we say stop heating when the butter melts and onions turn Brown.
 You can say for example that keep thinking with intelligence  till you feel `Sattva` rising and then start speaking.
-Or go to sleep when `Tamas` appear to be taking over senses.
+Or go to sleep when `Tamas` appears to be taking over senses.
+Binding the observer to this framework is the beginning of `Yoga`.

-Thus, a conscious observer inherits eleven physical facets of matter,  plus eleven perceptual facets of observation.
+Thus, a conscious observer inherits eleven physical facets of matter,  plus eleven perceptual facets of desire.
 These twenty-two knots combined create an identity.
 In `Vaidik` system this identity is called `Ahmkara` - a perceptible physical shape what we call "I" - our Ego.
 The inverse of Ego is what we know as consciousness (soul).
-In fact, it is prudent to say, Ego appears as a complimentary identity to soul.

 Well, I'll need another drink before my mind blows up - said Fairy as she pointed to her empty glass.
 Three of them walked inside.
 They found  a quiet corner with ample food on the table, after filling up their fancy tumblers with sacred poisons of their choice.